|

 Wilderness click here.

-Pictures from John's ride with his Morgan mares through the Cloud Peak Wilderness last fall have been compiled into a video, available
+Pictures from John's ride with his Morgan mares through the Cloud Peak Wilderness

-here on YouTube.
 The video was created by Cheryl Kemptner, a high school

 classmate of John's, for their class